 John Smith founded GB Railfreight in 1999 and is the company’s CEO.
 He has worked in the rail industry for 44 years.
 In 1977, John joined British Rail, managing rolling stock maintenance at various locations, including York, Longsight, Bounds Ground, Willesden and Wembley, before eventually becoming Deputy Managing Director at operator Anglia Railways.
 He decided to set up GB Railfreight in 1999 in order to undertake more open access work on our rail system.
 John graduated from Loughborough University in 1982 as a mechanical engineer.
 He is currently a member of the Institute of Mechanical Engineers (MIMechE) and a Fellow of the Chartered Institute of Logistics and Transport (FCILT).

 Karl Goulding-Davis joined GB Railfreight in 2002 having moved into the shipping industry from KPMG in 1994 when he took a management accountancy role at Norwegian-owned company, Fred.
 Olsen Limited operating in various business operations including cruise ships, travel agents, oil rigs and freight forwarders.

 In 1998 Karl joined Anglia Railways taking a treasury role and later moving into a senior financial role.
 Karl assisted in the in the start up of two new business within the group, GB Railfreight Ltd and Hull Trains Services Ltd.

 In 2002 Karl took the role of Head of Finance at GB Railfreight Ltd. Karl secured funds for major investments in new and used locomotives and was appointed as Finance Director in 2014.
-He has been instrumental in overseeing the changes in ownership from GB Railways to First Group plc, then the acquisition by Eurotunnel in 2010, followed by the acquisition by EQT in 2016 and finally the acquisition in 2016 by the current shareholder EQT.
+He has been instrumental in overseeing the changes in ownership from GB Railways to First Group plc, then the acquisition by Eurotunnel in 2010, followed by the acquisition by EQT in 2016 and finally the acquisition in 2019 by the current shareholder Infracapital.